-An Archaeology Major student will need a minimum of 63 credits to graduate.
+An Archaeology Major student will need a minimum of 63 credits from the Department of Archaeology and Heritage Studies to graduate.

-An Archaeology Combined Major student will need a minimum of 48 credits to graduate.
+An Archaeology Combined Major student will need a minimum of 48 credits from the Department of Archaeology and Heritage Studies to graduate.

-An Archaeology Minor student will need a minimum of 24 credits to graduate.
+An Archaeology Minor student will need a minimum of 24 credits from the Department of Archaeology and Heritage Studies to graduate.